coryvisi/serverless-pdf-chat/docs/quickstart-cleanup.md

    You can also manually empty all six InsuranceLake S3 buckets (cleanse, collect, consume, etl-scripts, glue_temp, access-logs) before cleaning up the stacks (below).

+   {: .important }
-   **Important:** If you want to retain Glue Data Catalog entries, logs, and S3 bucket contents, **do not run the script above**.
+   If you want to retain Glue Data Catalog entries, logs, and S3 bucket contents, **do not run the script above**.
 Follow the instructions below to remove all stack-created resources except the S3 buckets (which will fail due to them containing objects).
 The buckets follow the defined retention policy in [s3_bucket_zones_stack.py](https://github.com/aws-samples/aws-insurancelake-infrastructure/blob/main/lib/s3_bucket_zones_stack.py#L45).

 ## Clean-up ETL Stacks